lsst-dm/dmtn-010/index.rst

  * Specifying complex parametric and non-parametric models.
  * Arbitrary combinations/compositions of those models.
  * Ability to provide approximate WCSLIB_-style `FITS WCS standard`_ output, for legacy software use.
+The particular choice of non-standard convention to produce (TPV, SIP, etc.) could be a user-supplied parameter.
- * Fast pixel-to-pixel performance for warping, and on small (~400px) postage stamps in multifit.
+ * Fast pixel-to-pixel performance for image warping and small (~400px) postage stamps in multifit.
+These transforms are generally not vectorizable, and thus may be difficult to optimize in e.g. numpy.
+For small arrays, it may be enough to produce an affine transform over that small region.
  * Shared serialization format with GWCS_, to allow LSST files to be used in non-LSST code and vice-versa (at a recent joint meeting, LSST and AstroPy representatives discussed leveraging the work the IVOA has done on STC2_ as a possible route toward this).
 This requires that all transforms used by LSST are available within GWCS: LSST could contribute the required code to GWCS for any of our externally-visible transforms that they do not have.

 .. _STC2: https://volute.g-vo.org/svn/trunk/projects/dm/vo-dml/models/STC2/2016-02-19/VO-DML-STC2.html